ff6347/gestalten-in-code/motion/p5js/raindrops/index.md

   - motion
   - Law of Similarity
 permalink: /motion/raindrops/
-summary: Elements of same speed towards same direction are seen as grouped together.
+summary: Elements of same speed towards the same direction are seen as a group.
 ---